 The original method was kindly provided by Brian Pitkin of Surrey Botanical Society.
 The method relies on a list of 1km squares (also known as monads e.g. ST5036) originally sourced from the Biological Records Centre.
 This data was also provided by Brian Pitkin as a map-like spreadsheet, showing the percentage of each square contained within VC 5 and VC 6.
 Note that each vice-county extends to low water mark, which accounts for the large coastal expanse of squares with no records, particularly around the mouth of the Parrett.
 In addition, the BSBI Grid Reference lookup was found to be very useful in checking grid references against the VC boundaries.

-Data is downloaded from the BSBI DDb using a number of queries to acquire record and taxon counts for all of the Vice-counties South Somerset (VC5) and North Somerset (VC6) plus small areas of South Devon (VC3) and Dorset (VC9) which are now within the local authority area of Somerset.
-Microsoft Access is used to generate the counts which is then exported to an Excel spreadsheet for distribution.
+Data is downloaded from the BSBI DDb using a number of queries to acquire record and taxon counts for all of vice-counties South Somerset (VC5) and North Somerset (VC6) plus small areas of South Devon (VC3) and Dorset (VC9) which are now within the local authority area of Somerset.
+Microsoft Access is used to generate the counts which are then exported to an Excel spreadsheet for distribution.

 Conditional Formatting has been used to colour each square according to its value.
 Again, this was designed by Brian Pitkin, although I have changed the colours and added some more categories, so we now have the following colours: